amandapadgett/Formik-Form-Project/README.md

 # Building a Form in React With Formik
 This form was built after installing React and Formik.
-I did not use the starter files provided in the assignment.